 Development and implementation of ECF conformant e-filing systems and system components is not an easy task.
 Many implementer specific decisions must be made.
 Different implementers may make different decisions.
 Lessons are learned.

 ECF is built upon and leverages many other specifications, including NIEM (National Information Exchange Model) and OASIS UBL (Universal Business Language).
 The world is not static.
 Underlying (e.g. NIEM, UBL, etc.) specifications change, are updated, corrected, or modernized.
 These changes may impact implementations based on ECF.
 These implementations are far more enduring.
-New or updated versions of ECF are not produced and provided responsive to these related changes.
+New or updated versions of ECF are produced and provided responsive to these related changes.

 As an ECF community there is value in sharing experience, adaptations, extensions, techniques, considerations, etc. The ECF community is not merely comprised of the ECF TC or even OASIS members.
 In fact, many in the ECF community may not know or may not have even heard of OASIS, NIEM, UBL, or even the ECF TC.